skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > A secret chamber here in the guildhall really doesn't make a lot of
 > sense, but this was a book I intended for them to find if they
 > reached the Archives.
 They earned it, and I wanted them to have the
-> chance to cure the queen if they chose to do so.
+> chance to cure the Queen if they chose to do so.
 >
 > The cure would take away her near-immortality, but would end her
 > blindness and her suffering.
 She could go back to living a